andrew-op/Downtime/README.md

 ## Features

 - **7-Step Troubleshooting Methodology**: Learn and apply the industry-standard CompTIA process
-- **Coffee & Focus System**: Caffeine affects your ability to spot subtle details
+- **Coffee & Focus System**: Caffeine affects your ability to spot subtle details (but don't overdo it!)
-- **Side Quests**: Complete William's quest for bonus wisdom and points
+- **Side Quests**: Complete William's quest and other optional objectives for bonus points
 - **Multiple NPCs**: Talk to Ian (Help Desk), Karen (the user), Marcus (your manager), and William (retired IT director)
 - **Desktop Computer**: Track your progress and document findings
-- **Multiple Endings**: Your choices and efficiency determine your final rank
+- **Multiple Endings**: 5 different endings based on your choices:
+  - Normal Win (complete the ticket properly)
+  - HR Complaint (win, but with consequences)
+  - Caffeine Overdose (too much coffee)
+  - Server Room Disaster (pour coffee on servers)
+  - Pastoral Escape (walk away from IT forever)
 - **Scoring System**: Earn up to 1000 points through methodology, investigation, and efficiency
+- **Play Time Tracking**: See how long each playthrough takes in real-world time

 ## Installation